SEUNGHO-Y00/ProfessionalStudy/WOBC/NetworkIntrusionAnalysisLab.md

 6. Configure a Web Application Firewall (WAF) to Manage and Secure Web Traffic

+* Deploy an Azure Application Gateway
+* Configure a routing rule
+* Configure a WAF policy

 7. Implement Snort to Evaluate Network Communications

 8. Implement Snort as a Network Intrusion Detection System